 Automated machines have many points of failure and the factories don't have the means to effectively prevent or fix them.
 The breakdowns are often long and far more costlier than manually-operated machinery.

 However, 30 minutes of maintenance can save you thousands of dollars in hardware and tens if not hundreds of thousands in lost productivity.
-Owners who are not willing to invest in activities that do not produce immediate results are not ready for automation.
+Owners who are unwilling to invest in activities that do not produce immediate results are not ready for automation.

 Shifting Away From Reactive Maintenance